It sucked... the way I like.

 If you appreciate that aesthetic at all, it kind of helps the film’s style make sense in a way that it might not for someone who never watches that kind of animation.

 So...
 Why on Earth did they cast two Best Actress oscar winners in a film that calls for an almost total avoidance of acting?
 You got me.
-Charlize’s talents really don’t lie in this direction.
-When it comes to athletic stuntery, she may be fit but she can’t really compete with someone like, say, Halle Berry as capoeira Catwoman.
-(And given that they not only wasted Charlize’s talents but injured her neck during filming, the karma on this has got to be seriously negative.)
+At the time, Charlize’s talents din’t seem to lie in this direction (though she has since done several action roles).
+And given that they not only wasted Charlize’s considerable acting talents but injured her neck during filming, the karma on this has got to be seriously negative.
 But nonetheless... ow ow ow, that’s hot.
 Damn.

 I’m glad they didn’t do the usual Hollywood schtick of casting someone really skinny as an ass-kicker.
 I mean, that doesn’t work, real-world-wise.
 Charlize is, y’know, solid.